Until this program opens in Nova

 Read the Guide to OAC Project Programs for more eligibility information.

 - undergraduate or graduate students enrolled full-time at an educational institution

 - incorporated not-for-profit or for-profit organizations

 This program funds

 Grants assist with the artists’ costs related to the presentation of artwork in a confirmed, public exhibition.

-- presentation costs, including framing, display structures, mounting and installation hardware and supplies and construction of structural elements specific to an installation
+- presentation costs, including framing, display structures, mounting and installation hardware and supplies and construction of structural elements specific to an installation, photo printing for exhibition

 - audio-visual presentation equipment

 - technical and installation expenses and fees, including the cost of preparing or documenting artwork to present in a virtual/online exhibition

 - crating and transportation of works of art